WheteThunger/CarSpawnSettings/README.md

 Note: This only affects cars that spawn after the plugin loads, not existing cars.

+## Recommended related plugins

+- [Auto Engine Parts](https://umod.org/plugins/auto-engine-parts) -- Automatically fills engine modules with parts and prevents players from removing them
+  - When configuring Auto Engine Parts to apply to all cars, it's recommended to disable the engine parts options in Car Spawn Settings since they will be overriden anyway
-As an alternative (or supplement) to spawning cars with engine parts, you can also try out the [No Engine Parts](https://umod.org/plugins/no-engine-parts) plugin, which allows car engines to function without engine parts.
-Supports multiple use cases.
+- [No Engine Parts](https://umod.org/plugins/no-engine-parts) -- Allows car engines to work without engine parts
+  - A great way to use this in conjunction with Car Spawn Settings is to allow cars with incomplete engine part sets to be driven but with reduced stats

 ## Configuration